augcog/ISAACS_Interface/README.md

 <a name="acknowledgments"></a>
 ## 7. Acknowledgments
 We would like to thank [Dr. Allen Yang](https://people.eecs.berkeley.edu/~yang/) and [Dr. Kai Vetter](https://vcresearch.berkeley.edu/faculty/kai-vetter) for their mentorship and supervision.
 We would also like to thank our graduate advisors, [David McPherson](https://people.eecs.berkeley.edu/~david.mcpherson/) and [Joe Menke](https://people.eecs.berkeley.edu/~joemenke/) for their continuous support.
-Finally, a warm thank you goes to [Griffin McGuire](https://www.instagram.com/griffindart/) for illustrating our logo.
 <br>
 <br>

 <a name="licensing"></a>
 ## 8. Licensing
-This repository contains four types of files: program files, media files (visual content, such as UAV models), Unity assets and SDK (DJI and MapBox) files.
+This repository contains four types of files: program files, assets created by us (such as UAV models), Unity prefabs, and SDK files (DJI and MapBox).
 All program files, unless otherwise stated, are distributed under the GNU General Public License version 3.
 All media files are distributed under the Creative Commons Attribution-ShareAlike 4.0 International license.
-For Unity Assets and SDK files, please refer to their respective licenses.
+For Unity prefabs and SDK files, please refer to their respective licenses.
 A license notice is included within all files created by us. <br>
 <br>
-In case of doubt on whether you can use an asset, or on how to correctly attribute its authors, please e-mail us at: **TODO**.
+In case of doubt on whether you can use an asset, or on how to correctly attribute its authors, please e-mail us at: isaacs@xr.berkeley.edu.